micmejia/bible-dump/NKJV/Luke/Luke 23.md

 Then he said to them the third time, "Why, what evil has He done?
 I have found no reason for death in Him.
 I will therefore chastise Him and let _Him_ go."

 ###### 23
 But they were insistent, demanding with loud voices that He be crucified.
-And the voices of these men [^f]and of the chief priests prevailed.
+And the voices of these men and of the chief priests prevailed.

 ###### 24
 So Pilate gave sentence that it should be as they requested.

 ###### 25
-And he released [^g]to them the one they requested, who for rebellion and murder had been thrown into prison; but he delivered Jesus to their will. ## The King on a Cross
+And he released to them the one they requested, who for rebellion and murder had been thrown into prison; but he delivered Jesus to their will. ## The King on a Cross

 ###### 26
 Now as they led Him away, they laid hold of a certain man, Simon a Cyrenian, who was coming from the country, and on him they laid the cross that he might bear _it_ after Jesus.